EventStore/documentation/docs/tutorials/Auto-Scavenge.md

 ### Step 2: Confirm Auto-Scavenge availability

-By default, Auto-scavenge is bundled with EventStoreDB 24.10 LTS.
-You can confirm its availability in the EventStoreDB logs.
+By default, Auto-scavenge is bundled with KurrentDB 25.0 or later, or EventStoreDB 24.10 LTS.
+You can confirm its availability in the KurrentDB logs.
 Look for the following log message:

 ```
 [INF] "AutoScavenge" "24.10.1" plugin enabled.
 ```

-For instructions on accessing EventStoreDB logs, refer to the [log documentation](http://@server/diagnostics/logs.md).
+For instructions on accessing KurrentDB logs, refer to the [log documentation](http://@server/diagnostics/logs.md).

 If you do not see the "plugin enabled" entry in the log, check the configuration file to see if it has been disabled.